 Maarsii.
-Thank you for serving the Métis Nation-Saskatchewan (MN-S) as Minister of Justice.
+Thank you for agreeing to serve the Métis Nation-Saskatchewan (MN-S) as Minister of Justice.

-This mandate letter describes the progress made to date under the MN-S Justice portfolio and your responsibilities and priorities moving forward in your role as MN-S Minister of Justice.
-It also outlines how I expect you to conduct yourself as a Minister of the MN-S and work with other Ministers, members of the Provincial Métis Council (PMC) and fellow Métis citizens.
-Accountability and transparency are the cornerstones of good government.
-As such, I am making all ministerial mandate letters public to ensure Métis citizens can keep themselves informed of how their government is working for them.
+This mandate letter describes the progress made to date in this portfolio and your responsibilities and priorities moving forward.
+It also outlines how I expect you to conduct yourself as a Minister and work with other Ministers, members of the Provincial Métis Council (PMC), and fellow citizens.
+As accountability and transparency are the cornerstones of good government, I am making these letters public, so all citizens are informed of how their government is working for them.